-3To maintain confidentiality, the Tax Credits Used for Real Property Tax, Total Tax Credits Used, and Tax Credits Outstanding are reported in total, not by industry group.
+&lt;sup>4To maintain confidentiality, the Tax Credits Used for Real Property Tax, Sales/Use Tax Refunds Pending Approval, Value of Real Property Reimbursed by Other Manufacturing, Tax Credits Outstanding and other dependent figures are not reported by industry group.
+See the Benefits Approved, by Industry table.

-4To maintain confidentiality, Tax Credits Recaptured from Credit Balance and Tax Credits Expired, and Recapture Repaid are not reported by individual industry group.
+&lt;sup>5To maintain confidentiality, Tax Credits Recaptured from Credit Balance and Tax Credits Expired, and Recapture Repaid are not reported by individual industry group.
+See the Benefits Approved, by Industry table.